nextcloud/lookup-server/doc/architecture.md

 * vcard - The public vcard of a user.
 * created - The internal time stamp when this record was created.
 * changed - The internal time stamp when this record was created or changed.
+* localchange - This is 1 if the record was changed locally.
+It is 0 if this was changed on a remote server and copied over by replication.
 * karma - The karma of the user.
 See below for detailed explenation.